autoplot/documentation/javadoc/org/das2/util/NBConsoleFormatter.md

-# org.das2.util.NBConsoleFormatterFormats log messages to the stdout, so that Netbeans will automatically
+# org.das2.util.NBConsoleFormatter

- make links from the stack traces printed to stderr.
+Formats log messages to the stdout, so that Netbeans will automatically make links from the stack traces printed to stderr.

-NBConsoleFormatter( )
+# NBConsoleFormatter( )

 ***